drug-design/course/docs/chapters/stereochemistry.md

 ### Rings: Axial and Equatorial Orientations

-In a "chair" conformation, the substituents are 'axial' or 'equatorial' depending if their orientation is perpendicular or parallel to the mean plane of the molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/rings-axial-equatorial-orientations-bb296863'><i class='fa fa-play' aria-hidden='true'></i></button>In a "chair" conformation, the substituents are 'axial' or 'equatorial' depending if their orientation is perpendicular or parallel to the mean plane of the molecule.

 === "Axial"